What does Psalm 121 mean for us today?

 Let's put our faith actively in the Lord Jesus Christ.
 Our Messiah is all that David pictures Him to be in Psalm 121, and He is even more.

-I wrote these devotional thoughts whil we were serving as missionaries in Italy.
-They originally appeared in the June 15, 1980 edition of Standard, a take-hoe piece for adult Sunday school classes.
+The author wrote these devotional thoughts while we serving as a missionary in Italy.
+They were published in Standard, a weekly take-home curriculum piece for adult Sunday school classes produced by what is now called The Foundry.